-In addition to advancing decarbonization of the electrical grid, the 2022TE-2 Restructuring Bonds finance projects that will improve resilience to extreme weather events.
+In addition to advancing decarbonization of the electrical grid, the 2023TE-2 Restructuring Bonds finance projects that will improve resilience to extreme weather events.
 Climate hazards such as sea level rise, coastal and inland flooding, high temperatures, and storm surge may affect the Authority's infrastructure and operations.3 Practices that enhance grid resilience include automated sectionalizing switches to limit the impacts of localized outages; expanded integration of sensors and smart meters to quickly identify outages; strengthening utility poles and adding cross arms, and wires; and undergrounding cables in select locations.
+Resilience and reliability improvements have resulted in 48% fewer outages per mile compared with non-hardened portions of the system.